washingtonyachtclub/documents/WYC_Policies.md

 #### Types
 ##### Single-Handed Skipper
-The test must be performed in a Laser, and this rating qualifies the holder to sail the Laser and Bravo.
+The test must be performed in a Laser, and this Rating qualifies the holder to sail the Laser and Bravo.
 The test may be performed in a Laser Radial at the discretion of the examiner.

 ##### Double-Handed Skipper
-The test may be performed in any Double-Handed dinghy, and this Rating qualifies the holder to sail any boats in the Double-Handed or Daysailer Fleets.
+The test may be performed in any Double-Handed Dinghy, and this Rating qualifies the holder to sail any boats in the Double-Handed or Daysailer Fleets.
 This also qualifies the holder to earn Performance Boat Specialty Rig Ratings.

 ##### Sailboard Skipper
 The test may be performed using any Sailboard and qualifies the holder to sail all club Sailboards.